The RA Girl

 No real history.......................

-I had a few signs during my 20's that something weird was going on, but I just wasn’t sure what it was.
-During a stressful time in my life at age 23, there would be times that I could not open my hands, they would just lock up and I would have to rub them open.
-This only happened a few times during one year, so I wrote it off to stress and the fact that I was on a computer 8 hours a day.
+I had a few symptoms during my 20's that told me something weird was going on, but I just wasn’t sure what it was.
+During stressful events in my life at age 23, there would be times that I could not open my hands, they would just lock up, and I would have to rub them open.
+This only happened a few times during that year, so I wrote it off to stress and the fact that I was on a computer 8 hours a day.
 Then a few years later I would have the occasional shoulder pain that would result in me losing the use of my arm for a day or two.
-I just guessed this was from sleeping on it wrong, but I decided to go see a Doctor and figure out what was going on.
-He told me it was carpel tunnel, I found this strange but figured he knew what he was talking about and thought nothing of it again.
+I just guessed this was from sleeping on it wrong, but I decided to see a Doctor and figure out what was going on.
+He told me it was carpal tunnel, I found this strange but figured he knew what he was talking about and thought nothing of it again.
 Five years passed with nothing, then...................

 When the real symptoms started.........